IslamAlTaweel/Shell-Scripting-Project-Online-Course-Log-Analyzer/README.md

 ---

 ## System Features
-The shell script provides the following services:
+The shell scripted **Online Course Log Analyzer** provides the following services:

 1. Number of Sessions per Course
       - Displays the total number of sessions conducted for each course
-      - Sorts the courses in increasing order of session count
+      - Sorts the courses in descending order of session count

 2. Average Attendance per Course
       - Computes the average number of students attending per session for a given course